hacmorgan/oxvox/README.md

 # OxVoxNNS - Oxidised Voxelised Nearest Neighbour Search
-A performant (for large numbers of query points) nearest neighbour search implemented in rust
+A hybrid-ish nearest neighbour search implemented in rust, tailored towards consistent performance, especially on difficult inputs

+# Okay but why?
+Suppose we are searching for `k` neighbours within radius `r`, OxVox can operate in two different modes depending on desired behaviour and performance (see *Performance* section below).

+### Inexact Mode (OxVoxApprox)
+Inexact mode is the bread and butter of this module.
+Instead of finding the `k` *nearest* neighbours, OxVoxApprox finds `k` roughly evenly distributed neighbours within radius `r`, avoiding a lot of expensive L2 distance computations and neighbour sorting.

+### Exact Mode
+Exact Mode behaves like a conventional *nearest* neighbour search, with decent performance in many situations, though typically worse than open3d's highly performant NearestNeighbourSearch

 # Usage
-Basic usage:
+Basic usage, query a block of query points in *inexact* mode:
 ```
 from ox_vox_nns.ox_vox_nns import OxVoxNNS

 indices, distances = ox_vox_nns.OxVoxNNS(
-    search_points,
+    search_points,   # (S, 3) ndarray
-    max_dist,
+    max_dist,        # float
-    voxel_size,
 ).find_neighbours(
-    query_points,
+    query_points,    # (Q, 3) ndarray
-    num_neighbours
+    num_neighbours,  # int
+    False,           # False => inexact mode
 )
 ```

-More complex usage, using a single NNS object for multiple queries
+More complex usage, using a single NNS object for multiple *exact* mode queries (e.g. to distribute the `nns` object and perform queries in parallel, or to query from a large number of query points in batches/chunks)
 ```
 from ox_vox_nns.ox_vox_nns import OxVoxNNS